acmerobotics/road-runner/README.md

 Road Runner also includes a simple IDEA/Android Studio plugin based upon the GUI.
 Here are some instructions for building and loading the plugin:

-1. Download the latest plugin zip from Releases or build it with `./gradlew buildPlugin`.
+1. Download the latest plugin zip from the Release assets or build it with `./gradlew buildPlugin`.
 1. In Android Studio, navigate to Settings &gt; Plugins.
-1. Click the button that reads `Install plugin from disk...`.
+1. Click the gear icon and select `Install Plugin from Disk...`.
-1. Select the zip archive from earlier.
+1. Select the zip archive from your downloads or `plugin/build/distributions`.
 1. Restart Android Studio to activate plugin changes.
 1. Click on "Road Runner" on the right side of the editor and the tool window should appear.